-Originally published in Inqaba Ya Basebenzi No. 21-22 (September 1986) under the pen name Basil Hendrickse.
+Originally appeared in Inqaba Ya Basebenzi No. 21-22 (September 1986) under the pen name Basil Hendrickse.

 by Weizmann Hamilton

-At about 7am on June 16, 1976, thousands of African schools students in Soweto gathered at pre-arranged assembly points for a demonstration.
-They launched a movement that began as a local expression of opposition to the imposition of Afrikaans as a medium of instruction in African schools, and developed, over 20 months, into a country-wide youth uprising against the apartheid regime.
+At about 7 am on 16 June, 1976, thousands of African school students in Soweto gathered at pre-arranged assembly points for a demonstration.
+They launched a movement that began as a local expression of opposition to the imposition of Afrikaans as a medium of instruction in African schools, and developed, over twenty months, into a country-wide youth uprising against the apartheid regime.

 Since February of 1976, anger had been mounting over the attempt by the regime to enforce Afrikaans as a medium of instruction — an anger very rapidly directed against the whole system of Bantu Education.
 First introduced in 1955, Bantu Education was designed not merely to place every possible obstacle in the way of the intellectual development of black Africans, but consciously to create an enslaved proletariat exploitable as cheap labour.

 But the enormous expansion of the capitalist economy brought the need for skilled labour into direct conflict with the need for cheap labour, producing a serious crisis in the schools.
-Under Bantu Education, black African poverty and the cost of education combined to produce a high drop out rate.
-By 1975 less than 10% of black African students were receiving secondary education and 0,24% were in Form Five (matric).
+Under Bantu Education, black African poverty and the cost of education combined to produce a high drop-out rate.
+By 1975 less than 10% of black African students were receiving secondary education and 0.24% were in Form Five (matric).
 The skills bottleneck forced the government to introduce some changes.
-The length of the school career was reduced from 13 to 12 years.
+The length of the school career was reduced from thirteen to twelve years.
 The pass mark for admission to secondary school was reduced from 50% to 40%, increasing the intake.

 Against the background of a general shortage of accommodation, the result was chaos.
 A survey in January 1973 revealed that a quarter of all registered schools had no buildings of their own but congregated in church halls, tents or classrooms borrowed from other schools in the afternoon.
-In 1976 the government expected 149 000 students to enroll for secondary education – but had accommodation for only 38 000.
-In the event more than 250 000 enrolled!
+In 1976 the government expected 149,000 students to enrol for secondary education – but had accommodation for only 38,000.
+In the event more than 250,000 enrolled!

 This state of affairs caused enormous bitterness amongst parents.
 Many regarded education despite its deficiencies as the hoist that would lift their children out of the poverty that seemed the unavoidable lot of the black working class.

-In these conditions, the attempt imposition of Afrikaans — the language of the apartheid state — into the schools, added insult injury.
-It sparked off opposition even amongst conservative elements on the school boards created by the state to oversee Bantu Education who had tried to negotiate with the authorities to mitigate the effects of this measure.
+In these conditions, the attempted imposition of Afrikaans — the language of the apartheid state — into the schools, added insult to injury.
+It sparked-off opposition even amongst conservative elements on the school boards created by the state to oversee Bantu Education who had tried to negotiate with the authorities to mitigate the effects of this measure.

 Beginning with the boycott of Afrikaans classes, students rapidly began boycotting all classes.
 By early June several thousand pupils from a total of seven schools were on strike.

-On 13th June SASM called a meeting at the Donaldson Community Centre in Orlando.
-300 to 400 students representing about 55 schools decided to stage a mass demonstration on June 16.
+On 13 June SASM called a meeting at the Donaldson Community Centre in Orlando.
+300 to 400 students representing about 55 schools decided to stage a mass demonstration on 16 June.
 An Action Committee, later known as the Soweto Students Representative Council (SSRC) was elected to lead the campaign.
-It consisted of two delegates from each school, meeting in secret and using pseudonymns.
+It consisted of two delegates from each school, meeting in secret and using pseudonyms.

 However, as hundreds were still marching into Orlando, a large contingent of police arrived in police vans and spread out in front of the marches in the form of an arc.
 Defiantly the students kept on singing freedom songs.